fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 The `select` method doesn't care what the block is doing - it only cares whether the block returns `true` or not.
 If the block returns `true`, the `select` method adds that element/key-value pair to the collection referenced by the `items` local variable, returning that collection once the collection has been iterated through completely.
 We only need to worry what object type is being passed to the method as an argument.

 ### What is the `yield` keyword and what does it do?
-The `yield` keyword is something we can use within a method definition to allow the method to accept a block.
+The `yield` keyword is something we can use within a method definition to allow the method to interface with a block.
 During method execution, the method will execute until it reaches the `yield` keyword, at which point, the block passed as an argument to that method will execute.
 Once the block completes it's execution, the method will resume.
 Note that calling `yield` without passing a block will return a `LocalJumpError`, unless we use the `Kernel#block_given?` method, which skips executing the block if a block is not passed as an argument to the method.
 ```ruby
 def method_no_yield
 end